 If you want to dig deeper into your data, Datablocks can help.
-As a Databox user, you can create custom dashboards from Datablocks.
+As a Databox user, you can create custom dashboard reports from Datablocks.
 These Datablocks are customizable and resizable so you can quickly visualize your data.
 Check out how they work in the video below.

 Or if you want to quickly view all these metrics in our custom dashboard software, you can start with one of our already-assembled Databoard templates.
 You can set up a Databoard with your MailChimp metrics with this free template: